MARS: Multi-Agent Adaptive Reasoning with Socratic Guidance for Automated Prompt Optimization: Experiments

-\paragraph{Tasks and Datasets} We selected a total of 17 datasets from both general and domain-specific tasks for extensive experimentation, which include: 6 BBH~\citep{suzgun2022challenging} general tasks, 6 MMLU~\citep{wang2024mmlu} general tasks, 3 C-Eval~\citep{huang2024c} Chinese domain tasks, 1 LSAT-AR~\citep{zhong2023agieval} law domain task, and 1 GSM8K~\citep{zhang2024careful} math domain task.
-More detailed descriptions of the tasks and datasets can be found in the Appendix~\ref{appendixA}.
-The abbreviations of the tasks in Table~\ref{mainResults} and Table~\ref{table2}, along with their full names and dataset descriptions, are provided in Table~\ref{datasetsDetails}.
-The experiment settings and baselines are introduced in Appendix~\ref{appendixAA}.
+More detailed descriptions of the tasks and datasets can be found in Appendix B. The abbreviations used for the tasks in Tables~\ref{mainResults} and~\ref{table2}, along with their full names and dataset descriptions, are provided in Appendix B. Baseline methods and additional experimental details are introduced in Appendix C.